-Determine Readiness for Online Courses
+Readiness for Online Learning

-Preparing For an Online Course
+Preparing for an Online Course

 How you would normally participate in a classroom setting?